cawilliams719/Team1-USAID/README.md

 Current Issues:
 Some slight functionality issues that can be improved upon including...
-  1. Toggle Double Click Issue
+  1. Toggle Double Click Issue - FIXED
-  2. Loading large dataset
+  2. Loading large dataset -FIXED
-  3. Popup window not closing when hiding layers
+  3. Popup window not closing when hiding layers - somewhat FIXED (could be improved: would be ideal if popup only closed if its respective layer closed rather than either layer is turned off)

 *See [Issues page](https://github.com/cawilliams719/Team1-USAID/issues) for further detail